apache/nuttx/configs/sam4l-xplained/README.txt

       an 'unsigned long int'.
 If this error occurs, then you may need to toggle the value of CONFIG_CXX_NEWLONG.

-      STATUS:  As of 2013-6-16, the microSD slot on the I/O1 is not working.
+      STATUS:  As of 2013-6-18, the microSD slot on the I/O1 is marginally functional but needs more TLC.
+It seems to behave poorly when debug output is enabled -- know idea why.
+And writing to the SD card does not work.
+Here is some example of the bad write behavior:

-      This could be an SPI communication issues, but it appears more like a card interfacing problems.
-The card does make some appropriate responses but also reports some other issues (erase reset) and will not exit IDLE most.
+        NuttShell (NSH) NuttX-6.28
+        nsh> mount -t vfat /dev/mmcsd0 /mnt/stuff
+        nsh> ls /mnt/stuff
+        /mnt/stuff:
+         sharmanto.txt
+        nsh> cat /mnt/stuff/sharmanto.txt
+        Hi, from Sharmanto
+        nsh> echo "This is a test" >/mnt/stuff/atest.txt nsh> ls /mnt/stuff
+        /mnt/stuff: